jstetich/Shellfish_Bacteria/Analysis/Exploratory_Analysis.md

 #> [1] 684
 ```

-what does it mean to have missing values in this context?
+What does it mean to have missing values in this context?
 That is not
 entirely clear, but these appear to be samples that are recorded with
 all site information, but no sample-related information, so my guess is,
 these represent samples that were scheduled but not actually collected.